-There are 5 Consultant Microbiologists and 2.6 WTE Consultant Physicians in Infectious Diseases, who provide antimicrobial stewardship by telephone and face-to-face on ward rounds and during teaching sessions.
-Antimicrobial stewardship ward rounds continue to be undertaken regularly on the Acute Medical Unit, Respiratory wards, Elderly care wards, Diabetes ward and some Surgical wards which provide opportunities for the AMT to raise awareness and make timely AM interventions with patients and the MDT at the bedside.
+There are 5 Consultant Microbiologists (one post is covered by a locum) and 2.6 WTE Consultant Physicians in Infectious Diseases, who provide antimicrobial stewardship by telephone and face-to-face on ward rounds and during teaching sessions.
+In February 2020 the Microbiology Department recruited 2 WTE staff grade doctors, and the team also includes one trainee from the West Midlands Deanery and one International trainee.
+Antimicrobial stewardship ward rounds continue to be undertaken on targeted wards on a daily basis which provide opportunities for the AMT to raise awareness and make timely AM interventions.

-Antimicrobial consumption by Specialities and Wards was analysed on a monthly basis throughout the year to allow flexible targeted stewardship/antimicrobial review ward rounds for those areas requiring additional support in order to reduce antibiotic consumption and facilitate delivery of the current AMR CQUIN.
+Antimicrobial consumption by Specialities and Wards was analysed on a monthly basis throughout the year to allow flexible targeted stewardship/antimicrobial review ward rounds for those areas requiring additional support in order to promote good antimicrobial stewardship and reduce antibiotic consumption.
 There remains regular microbiologist support for Paediatrics including Neonatal Intensive Care Unit and Children Intensive Care Unit.
 The Critical Care Unit Pods 1-6 are visited twice weekly, whilst other key areas such as Renal and Haematology/Oncology, are visited weekly (unless a Microbiologist was on leave).
+As part of the response to the COVID-19 pandemic, some ward rounds were suspended but novel ways of working were explored with the result that virtual ward rounds were implemented in March 2020.